-The Huntington Art Collections focus on two distinct areas—European art from the 15th to the early 20th century, and American art from the late 17th to the mid-20th century.
-The holdings are vast, with more than 36,000 works of art.
+The Huntington Art Collections focus on two distinct areas—European art from the 15th to the early 20th century, and American art from the colonial period to the present.
+The holdings are vast, with more than 42,000 works of art.
 The European collections are displayed in the Huntington Art Gallery, the original Huntington residence.
 American art is on view in the Virginia Steele Scott Galleries of American Art.
 Temporary exhibitions are presented in the MaryLou and George Boone Gallery, and smaller, focused exhibitions are presented in the Works on Paper Room in the Huntington Art Gallery and in the Susan and Stephen Chandler Wing of the Scott Galleries.

-The Huntington's American art collection features works from the 1690s to the 1950s.
+The Huntington's American art collection features works from the colonial period to the present.
 Works from the 18th century are on display in the Virginia Steele Scott Galleries, and include paintings by John Singleton Copley, Benjamin West, and Gilbert Stuart as well as furniture and decorative arts from New York, Philadelphia, and New England that provide insight into the artistic development and culture of early America.

 The collection of 19th-century American art begins in the Scott Galleries with artists including Raphaelle Peale, George Caleb Bingham, and Eastman Johnson; and extends into the Erburu Gallery with the Huntington's strong collection of Hudson River School paintings by Frederic Edwin Church, Martin Johnson Heade, John Kensett and Albert Bierstadt.